matichenor/pmnotify/README.md

 # pmnotify

 ## Descrition
-A simple script that scans public github repos for newly raised issues.
+A simple script that scans public github repos for new issues.
 Posts a message to slack for all newly created issues.

 ## Configuration